mdn/content/files/en-us/learn/css/first_steps/getting_started/index.md

 ## Adding CSS to the document

 First, tell the HTML document that we have some CSS rules we want it to use.
-There are three options to apply CSS to an HTML document that you'll commonly come across.
-For now, we will use the most usual and useful way — linking CSS from the head of your document.
+There are [three options to apply CSS](/en-US/docs/Learn/CSS/First_steps/How_CSS_is_structured) to an HTML document.

+For now, we will use the most common way — linking CSS from the head of your document.

 1. Create a file in the same folder as your HTML document and save it as `styles.css`.
 The `.css` extension shows that this is a CSS file.

 2. To link `styles.css` to `index.html`, add the following line somewhere inside the {{htmlelement("head")}} of the HTML document: